What is the purpose of UMD Seminar?

 UMD Seminar is a one-to-two credit University-wide orientation course.
 This course was developed to help new students with their transition into the university community.
-Topics addressed in this course include UMD technology, time management, study strategies, career/major exploration, academic planning, electronic learning portfolio development and other topics that help freshmen succeed academically, personally and socially.
+Topics addressed in this course include connecting to campus, healthy college living, time management, study strategies, career/major exploration, academic planning, goal-setting, critical thinking and other topics that help first-year students succeed academically, personally and socially.

 Sections of UMD Seminar are limited to 25 students, and each section promotes discussion and active learning about topics important to new students.
 The small class size and active discussions provide opportunities for students to form connections with their instructor, teaching assistant, and fellow students.